ngnatk/sample-developer-environment/README.md

 1. Launch the AWS CloudFormation template `sample-developer-environment.yml`
 2. Access VS Code through the provided CloudFormation output URL
 3. Get your password from AWS Secrets Manager (link in outputs)
+4. Click *File* > *Open Folder* and navigate to `/home/ec2-user/my-workspace`.
+This is the git-initialized project directory
-4. Start developing in the `dev` directory
+5. Start developing in the `dev` directory
-5. Push tested code to `release` to trigger automated deployment
+6. Push tested code to `release` to trigger automated deployment

 ## Configuration Options